NREL/EnergyPlus/doc/src/docs/InputOutputReference/01d-InputOutputReference.md

 #### Return Temperature Setpoint Input Type

-This alpha field must be one of two strings: either "Constant" or "Scheduled".
-The choice determines which of the next two input fields are used as the target return temperature.
+This alpha field must be one of three strings: "Constant", "Scheduled", or "ReturnTemperatureSetpoint".
+If the choice is "Constant", the constant value in the next field is used as the target return temperature.
+If the choice is "Scheduled", the current value of the schedule named in the following field is used as the target return temperature.
+If the choice is "ReturnTemperatureSetpoint", the actual setpoint temperature on the "Plant Loop Supply Inlet Node" specified above is retrieved and used as the target return temperature.
+This is convenient as a separate setpoint manager could be established to pre-calculate the desired return temperature, and will assign the Setpoint internally.
+Then when this return temperature manager executes, the setpoint will be updated and utilized.

 #### Return Temperature Setpoint Constant Value